Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 MTG Arena is the digital version of the oldest card game on this list.
 It uses Magic’s multi-color mana system, instant-speed responses, and a rotating Standard format.
 Wizards of the Coast confirms that every paper Standard release arrives on Arena the same day, which is why competitive MTG players gravitate here.

 The learning curve is the steepest in this roundup.
-When we tried MTG Arena, we lost our first eight matches while learning to use the stack.
-By day 12, we were building competitive Standard decks on Platinum rank.
+New players often lose their early matches just learning how the stack resolves, but the payoff is real: within a couple of weeks you can be building competitive Standard decks.
 If you want maximum depth, this is the pick.

 #5.
 Gwent: The Witcher Card Game